opencog/sensory/DesignLearn-A.md

 Sound and Vision
 ----------------
 Writing the above was procrastination for writing this section.
-But now I'm so bored, I don't feel like writing this sectiion.
+But now I'm so bored, I don't feel like writing this section.
 Alas.

 The idea in a nutshell was to restart the jigsaw learning process, this time not just for natural language, but also for vision and sound.